TropicalBastos/GeoCircle/README.md

 # Geo Circle

-This is a lightweight geo utility package that can extract all of the latitudes and longitude coords within an array of data within a user-defined km circle area
+This is a lightweight geo utility package that can extract all of the latitude and longitude coords within an array of data within a user-defined km circle area

 ## Installation